SimpleSyntax/SimpleSyntax/README.md

 ### Hi there.
 This is the code repository for the Simple Syntax blog.
 It contains the code from various posts and can be downloaded or copied and used if necessary. 👋
 If you are having trouble with any of the concepts in the blog posts, downloads these Python files to compare and correct mistakes.

+You can also follow on Tumblr for updates here https://www.tumblr.com/blog/simplesyntax85 and also on Twitter here https://twitter.com/SyntaxSimple .

+### Thank you!

 <!--
 **SimpleSyntax/SimpleSyntax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.